cliaz/homelab/media_stack/README.md

 - Radarr: Automated movie management and integration with torrent client
 - Sonarr: Same as radarr but for TV shows
 - Prowlarr: Torrent indexers proxy
+- Flaresolverr: Proxy to allow Prowlarr to bypass Cloudflare and DDoS-GUARD protection

 It also has the following services 'built' but not in use.